 Be ready to provide the generator set model and serial numbers on the generator set nameplate when contacting Cummins Onan for parts, service, or product information.
-The nameplate and its location on the generator set is illustrated in the Figure below.
+A typical nameplate and its location on the generator set is illustrated in the Figures below.